wumble/fronteers-workshop/src/site/index.md

 ## Is it amazing?

 Yes it is.
-Here are the meetups we've had so far
+Look at the different editions!

 ## Editions